notnotmelon/maraxsis/README.md

 This mod makes a few changes to Factorio: Space Age in order for Maraxsis to fit seamlessly into the tech tree.

-  - Banned unbarrelling of heavy oil in space.
   - The research productivity technology now requires hydraulic science packs.
   - Removed surface restrictions for the biolab.